ayeressian/db-viewer-component/README.md

 document.querySelector('db-viewer').schema = awesomeSchema;
 ```
 The json schema for db-veiwer schema can be found [here](https://raw.githubusercontent.com/ayeressian/db-viewer-component/new-events-methods/src/validation-schema.json).
 An example of schema can be found [here](https://raw.githubusercontent.com/ayeressian/db-viewer-component/master/example/schema/school.json).

+A simple usage example can be found [here](https://codesandbox.io/s/vanila-6f3zz).
+An example usage with the React can be found [here](https://codesandbox.io/s/react-5tob7).
+An example usage with the Svelte can be found [here](https://codesandbox.io/s/white-fast-uvdk2).

 ### API
 #### Attributes